-The first time I came across this, just entering one of the Moscow universities.
+The first time I came across this, just entering one of the Moscow institutes.
 My classmate met me in the subway and asked for one ruble.
-I helped out with pleasure.
-And so I would have forgotten about my favor, if the next day the unknown girl would not have addressed this request to me, who smiled sweetly and said that she lacked ice cream.
-"They are asking," my friend waved his hand, "the money is being knocked down."
+I helped with pleasure.
+And so I would have forgotten about my favor if the next day the unknown girl who smiled sweetly and said that she hadn’t money to buy ice-cream, would not have addressed this request to me.
+“They are asking,” my friend waved his hand, “they knock money down.”

-Now it is more or less dying, but on the streets and in the crossings you can see quite decent-looking young guys who apologize through every word, explaining the reason for such an uncomfortable situation.
+Now it is more or less dying, but on the streets and in the crossings you can see decent-looking young guys who apologize through every word, explaining the reason for such an uncomfortable situation.
 And you, remembering the dense past, give the last coin and almost cry from tenderness.
-This is not your face to ferment - this is Culture!
+This is, for you, not to beat the faces - this is Culture!

-My interest knew no bounds and finally I decided to try.
-At first I thought that my intelligent appearance, gold glasses and a fashionable T-shirt would interfere with me in such a difficult matter, but my friend assured me that this was it, and that my contingent was young couples in love.
-A friend himself threw on a dirty denim shirt, backpack and only approached the burnt-out hanging out youth, telling that he had arrived in Moscow from Königsberg.
+My interest knew no bounds, and finally, I tried.
+At first, I thought my intelligent appearance, golden glasses, and a fashionable T-shirt would interfere with me in such a difficult matter, but my friend assured me that this was right what I needed and that my contingent comprised young couples in love.
+A friend himself threw on a dirty denim shirt, a backpack and approached only the burnt-out hanging out youth, telling that he had arrived in Moscow from Konigsberg.

-Legend is the foundation of Asuka.
-The legend needs to be selected according to its image, otherwise, I would, for example, go into the company of alisomania and start loading their already loaded heads with the fact that I arrived at a concert of their favorite group, I would, to put it mildly, be misunderstood.
+Legend is the foundation of asking for money enterprise.
+The legend needs to be selected according to the beggar’s image, otherwise, if I, for example, go into the company of Alisa group fans and start loading their already loaded heads with the fact that I arrived at a concert of their favorite group, they would, to put it mildly, misunderstand me.

-Since my goal was not so much money as the satisfaction of curiosity, I chose a fairy tale that I came to the park with a childhood friend, I forgot my wallet at home, and I really want to give her at least flowers today!
+Since my goal was not so much money as the satisfaction of curiosity, I chose a fairy tale that I came to the park with a childhood girlfriend, I forgot my wallet at home, and I want to present her at least flowers today!

-Refueling with beer, I went into business.
-It was MK’s birthday, the main scene is just my stuff.
+Refueling myself with beer, I went into business.
+It was MK newspaper’s birthday, and next to the main scene is just my audience.
 I’m coming up.
-A flurry of magic words comes from my dry throat in an instant, but judging by the faces of people, these inarticulate sounds can only be mistaken for idiotic delirium or a perfect mat.
+A flurry of magic words comes from dry in an instant throat, but judging by the faces of people, these inarticulate sounds can only be mistaken for idiotic delirium or a perfect abusive swearing.

 Finally, someone understands that I have a tragedy, and I desperately need money.
-So I get the top ten.
-Then everything went much easier and calmer.
-Someone sympathizes, I start a conversation with someone about ruin for the sake of a pleasant matter, others call for a drink with a "childhood friend," etc.
+So I get ten roubles.
+Further on everything went much easier and calmer.
+Someone sympathizes, I start a conversation with someone about devastation for the sake of a pleasant matter, others call for a drink with a “childhood girlfriend”, etc.

-Even with such an unfortunate legend, in an hour I shot about a hundred, which was enough for expensive cigarettes, a bottle of beer, ice cream, a bag of pasta, a loaf and an inexpensive little book Sologub.
-The main thing - without complexes and high!
+Even with such a ridiculous legend, in an hour I got about a hundred roubles, which was enough for expensive cigarettes, a bottle of beer, ice cream, a pack of pasta, a loaf and inexpensive little book by Sologub.
+The main thing is to act without doubts and gladly!

-She took his last book with the firm intention of taking his autograph.
-Of course, I frowned and called him an eccentric with the letter ME, but I still had to read his poems under her pressure.
-What can I say, there were a couple of good poems, and I continued to grimace and expect it in the audience of one unique institution.
-Rumors about his arrival were mined in portions - he turns out to be tall, he is in a denim long coat, like blue.
+Shetook his last book with the firm intention of taking an autograph from him.
+Of course, I frowned and called him an eccentric considering him an immoral person, but I still had to read his poems under her pressure.
+What can I say, there were a couple of good poems, and I continued to grimace expecting him in the audience of one unique institute.
+Rumors about his arrival were mined in portions - he turns out to be tall, he is in a denim long coat, like a gay.

-I sat with her at the last desk and thought about how to quickly get out on the boulevard and drink beer.
-From heavy thoughts I laid my head on her knees, and meanwhile she tasted his beautiful words.
-She is beautiful and smart, but she’s not used to being close to the “classics” yet.
+I sat with her at the last desk and thought about how to somewhat quicker get out on the boulevard and drink beer.
+From heavy thoughts, I laid my head on her knees, and meanwhile, she tasted his beautiful words.
+She is beautiful and smart, but not yet used to the close distance from the "classics".

-Yevtushenko looks like Hitler without a mustache, and this crafty smile kills on the spot.
-The only joy from all that was happening around that significant meeting was her disappointment in him as a person.
+Yevtushenko looks like Hitler without a little mustache, and this cunning smile kills on the spot.
+The only joy from all that was happening around during that significant meeting was her disappointment in him as in a person.
 He said something about his outstanding work, about one iconic verse.
 Maybe the verse was really significant, but don't talk about it every five minutes.
 I felt like that Buddhist who comprehended nirvana from the frequent repetition of the same phrase that loses its meaning.
-He didn’t understand.
-Something else was said about the anthem, in my opinion he refused to write the text to music.
+He seemed to not understand.
+Something else he said about the anthem, he seemed to refuse to write the text to music.
 And all this with wide gestures and with an open soul - look at my genius.

-Once again I say, I wanted beer and all.
+Once again, I say I wanted a beer and nothing more.

-After the meeting, I went out for a smoke, and she still went to get an autograph for parents who are fan of it somewhere in the Russian outback.
+After the meeting, I went out for a smoke, but she nevertheless went to get an autograph for the parents who are fans of him somewhere in the Russian outback.

-Actually, I’m jealous before the dark.
+To tell the truth, I’m jealous, up to the clouding of reason.
 She smoked nervously: “Imagine, I’m standing in line for autographs with girls, I’m waiting.
-He calmly signs, listens to him being flattered, and then I come up - I would see him looking at me, it’s as if some beautiful thing, everyone was shocked, like a rooster, that’s nasty.
-The old man, and all the same, but what’s your name, what a beautiful you are, and so on. ” Each look at her for me is like a stab in the back, okay there teens, but Poet.
+He calmly signs, listens to him being flattered, and then I come - you should see how he looked at me as if at some beautiful thing, roused himself, like a rooster, a nasty man.
+The old one, but all the same - and what’s your name, how beautiful you are, and so on.”
+Each look at her for me is like a stab in the back, okay there are teens, but a Poet.

-She already wanted to throw out the book she, but changed her mind and decided to make a present for her mother.
+She already wanted to throw out the book, but changed her mind, decided to make a gift to her mother.

-Actually, I do not understand these iconic figures.
+To tell the truth, I do not understand these iconic figures.
 Well, they are famous, well, they are proud of themselves for some merits, but why show off?
-I drank beer to the accompaniment of her offended remarks - "here are the goats, they want one."
+I drank beer to the accompaniment of her offended remarks - "here the goats, they want the same thing".

-And then it jerked us to go to the Museum of Cinema for the good film "Sky above Berlin."
-We didn’t get any tickets and the five of us stood in search of the superfluous.
-They stood frozen and already wanted to go for a walk, when they saw a familiar tall figure in a long black coat.
-He walked with his head raised, as if searching for something in front.
+And then it jerked us to go to the Museum of Cinema for the good movie “Sky above Berlin.”
+We didn’t get any tickets and the five of us stood in search of the extra ticket.
+We stood frozen and already wanted to go for a walk when saw a familiar tall figure in a long black coat.
+He walked with his head raised as if searching for something ahead.
 A companion in a shabby coat respectfully led him to the ticket office and took the booked tickets.
-Yes, we were not mistaken - it was Yevtushenko, the pillar and power of Russian poetry, who recently received a diploma from the Literary Institute, which at one time did not finish.
+Yes, we were not mistaken - it was Yevtushenko, the pillar and power of Russian poetry, who recently received a diploma from the Literary Institute, which in his time he did not finish.

-He passed, smiling indulgently at the enthusiastic words of my friends that they recognized the famous poet.
-She stood waiting for one thing - would find out or not.
-He said something as condescending and standard as his gaze, he wanted to leave the cinema's dressing room, as he saw her .
-He stopped, looked in surprise and interest in her eyes and even opened his mouth, but my chest protected her from his lustful gaze.
-Yevtushenko got out - he smiled broadly and said: "So, I have gunpowder in the powder flasks, just hiding it!"
+He passed, smiling indulgently in response to the enthusiastic words of my friends saying hat they recognized the famous poet.
+She stood waiting for one thing - would he recognize her or not.
+He said something as condescending and standard as his gaze, he wanted to leave the cinema's dressing room as he saw her.
+He stopped, looked in surprise and interest in her eyes, and even opened his mouth, but my chest protected her from his lascivious gaze.
+Yevtushenko wriggled out - he smiled broadly and said: "So, I have gunpowder in the powder flasks, as you are hiding!"

-Yevtushenko left, friends laughed for a long time, and I thought - for such things two centuries ago, they challenged me to a duel.
-It’s a pity that this is the 21st century ...
-It’s a pity that Pushkin died.
+Yevtushenko left, friends laughed for a long time, and I thought - for such things two centuries ago, they challenged to a duel.
+It's a pity that this is the 21st century...
+It's a pity that Pushkin perished.